jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-move-and-scale-a-set.md

 **Step 6.** Grab a camera from the main menu and try holding the camera with one hand and moving the set with the other.
 This is a powerful way to control camera movements as a camera operator in Flipside Studio.

-> Tip: To quickly travel larger distances on a set, teleporting is often the quickest way, but next to that is shrinking the set way down then pulling the part of the set towards you that you're trying to get to.
+> Tip: To quickly travel larger distances on a set, teleporting is often the quickest way, but next to that is shrinking the set way down then pulling the part of the set you're trying to get to towards you.

 Next, let's learn [[: how to load custom skies (360 photos and videos)]].